jamiedidthis/quartz/content/notes/untamed episode notes.md

 	- “I bet no one thought someone high and mighty like you would one day follow my lead.”
 	- WWX toast to LWJ: *May we never forget what is worth remembering, or remember what is best forgotten.*
 - LXC says **a few days ago** I took some students to Biling Lake; WWX said **yesterday** so they were there a few days?
-- You are one of the people I approve.
-And I wanna be friends… A lot of benefits come with being my friend.
+- “You are one of the people I approve.
+And I wanna be friends… A lot of benefits come with being my friend.”
 - The tiny smile and nod from WWX at LWJ after he ties on the forehead ribbon and retrieves his sword
 - Like this is THE MOST BLATANT wedding of all the weddings, jeeeeeeez
 - LWJ tugging WWX around by the ribbon like WWX does with the binding talisman